expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 > **Note:** by default, the permissions implied by the modules you installed are added to the `AndroidManifest.xml`.
 To exclude permissions, you have to define the `android.permissions` manifest property or [blacklist them in the bare workflow](#excluding-android-permissions-in-bare-workflow).

+### Permissions on Web

+On web permissions like the `Camera` and `Location` can only be requested from a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts#When_is_a_context_considered_secure), e.g. using `https://` or `http://localhost`.
+This limitation is similar to Android's manifest permissions and iOS's infoPlist usage messages and enforced to increase privacy.

 ## Usage

 ### Manually testing permissions